Best prosecco and sparkling wine 2020

 Alcohol-free or low-alcohol sparkling wine could make a good alternative to the boozy options above.
 This used to be relatively rare, but availability is increasing - supermarkets such as Sainsbury's, Tesco and Waitrose will often stock an alcohol-free or alcohol-low option

-- If you're hosting a horde for a party and serving fizz, then pour a little bit in the bottom of each glass just before guests arrive.
-This will stop it frothing over when you are serving it.
+If you're hosting guests over the festive season, pour a little bit of sparkling wine in the bottle of each glass just before they arrive.
+This will stop it frothing over when you come to serve it.

-We disguised all of the bottles before they were chilled and tasted by a panel of wine experts using International Standards Organisation (ISO) wine glasses.
+- We disguised all of the bottles before they were chilled, and they were tasted by a panel of wine experts using International Standards Organisation (ISO) wine glasses.

-Charles Metcalfe wine taster and co-chair of the International Wine Challenge (IWC)
+Charles Metcalfe co-chair of the International Wine Challenge (IWC)